Sanitation Standards for Barbering Tools Every Pro Should Follow

 Professional disinfection process for barbering tools in a barbershop setting.

-Step One: Clean Off Debris
+Step One.
+Clean Off Hair and Buildup

 Single-Use vs Reusable Tools